 - 6.14.
-The Parish of Bury has a number of important heritage assets which should be protected for enjoyment by future generations.
+The Parish of Bury has a number of important heritage assets which should be protected for the enjoyment of future generations.
 The relationship of these assets within the landscape contributes to the unique nature of the Parish.
 Some of these heritage assets have been protected under National Designations (such as Listed Buildings and Scheduled Monuments).
 However there are a number of assets which considerably contribute to our sense of heritage that do not benefit from any protection. - 6.15.
 A review of our heritage assets has been carried out and this is documented in the evidence base supporting this plan.
 This identifies buildings and features which contribute to the history of the Parish and are important to local people and worthy of policy protection.

-BNDP15 - Parish Heritage Assets
+BNDP Policy 8 - Parish Heritage Assets

-Development proposals will be supported where they protect and where possible enhance Parish Heritage Assets as identified in this plan and on the Neighbourhood Plan Map.
+Development proposals will be supported where they protect and where possible enhance Parish Heritage Assets as identified on the BNDP MAP.

-All proposals that directly impact, or impact on the setting of Parish Heritage Assets must provide a heritage statement demonstrating that the significance of that asset will not be unacceptably affected.
+All proposals that directly impact, or impact on the setting of Parish Heritage Assets, must provide a heritage statement demonstrating that the significance of that asset will not be unacceptably affected.